nsc-norway/suprDUPr/README.md

 ### Filtering pipeline (duplicate removal)

-The filter.sh script can be used to remove duplicates in single-read or paired-end reads.
+The `filter.sh` script can be used to remove duplicates in single-read or paired-end data.
 Note that only the first file (Read 1) is considered for the purpose of identifying duplicates.
-It uses the `suprDUPr.read_id` program and a PERL script `filter-dups.pl` to perform the duplicate removal. `filter.sh` itself is mainly a wrapper program, which uses a named pipe to apply the same "read-ID" filtering to both sequence reads in case of paired-end data.
+It uses the `suprDUPr.read_id` program and a C++ program `filterfq` to perform the duplicate removal. `filter.sh` itself is mainly a wrapper program, which uses a named pipe to apply the same "read-ID" filtering to both data files in case of paired-end data.

 Example:

-    $ ./filter.sh sample_R1.fastq sample_R2.fastq
+    $ ./filter.sh sample_R1.fastq sample_R2.fastq filtered_R1.fastq filtered_R2.fastq

 Produces files:

-    filtered_sample_R1.fastq    filtered_sample_R2.fastq
+    filtered_R1.fastq    filtered_R2.fastq

-The input of filter.sh must be a real file, not a pipe.
-It is read twice, by `suprDUPr.read_id` and by `filter-dups.pl`.
-The overhead of reading in two streams should be low, due to caching.
-However, the decompression has to be done twice (at the same time) if the input is gzip-compressed.
+The input of `filter.sh` must be real files, not a pipe.
+The read-1 file is read twice in parallel, by `suprDUPr.read_id` and by `filterfq`.

-If the inputs are gzip-compressed, the output will also be compressed.
+If the inputs have extension ".gz", the input will be treated as compressed, and the output will also be compressed, regardless of its extension.

 ### Advanced filtering script

-The package also includes a PERL script to filter a file based on the output of `suprDUPr.read_id`.
-For usage information, run:
+The package includes a program to remove duplicates in a file based on the output of `suprDUPr.read_id`, called `filterfq`.
+This program is used by the above wrapper script `filter.sh`, but it can also be used directly.

-    ./filter-dups.pl

-This command outputs reads which are not "sequencinge duplicates" in data.fastq, to a file called filtered.fastq:
+The following command outputs reads which are not "sequencinge duplicates" in data.fastq, to a file called filtered.fastq:

-    $ ./suprDUPr.read_id data.fastq | ./filter-dups.pl data.fastq > filtered.fastq
+    $ ./suprDUPr.read_id data.fastq | ./filterfq data.fastq > filtered.fastq

-Note that the file must be specified as an input to both suprDUPr.read_id and filter-dups.pl.
-The output is never compressed, but input files can be either uncompressed or gzip-compressed.
-To write a gzip-compressed output, use:
+Note that the file must be specified as an input to both suprDUPr.read_id and filterfq.

-    $ ./suprDUPr.read_id data.fastq | ./filter-dups.pl data.fastq | gzip -c > filtered.fastq.gz

 ### Paired-end analysis